mdx-js/mdx/docs/guides/wrapper-customization.md

 # Wrapper customization

 The [wrapper](/getting-started#using-the-wrapper) component can be used to set the layout for the MDX document.
-It's often used to set container width, borders, background colors, etc.  However, it's also unique because it has access to the children passed to it.
+It’s often used to set container width, borders, background colors, etc.  However, it’s also unique because it has access to the children passed to it.

 This means that you can do powerful things with the MDX document elements.
-If you aren't very familiar with React children, it might be worthwile to start with [_A deep dive into children in React_](https://mxstbr.blog/2017/02/react-children-deepdive/) by Max Stoiber.
+If you aren’t very familiar with React children, it might be worthwile to start with [_A deep dive into children in React_](https://mxstbr.blog/2017/02/react-children-deepdive/) by Max Stoiber.